Applying for a Civic Address

-The RDCK will provide civic addressing numbers and signs upon request.
+The RDCK will provide civic addressing numbers upon request.
 An address may also be assigned prior to a building permit if required for the installation of utilities or delivery of materials.
-An application for “Request for Addressing of Unoccupied Property or Change of Address Form” and a $75.00 fee is required per address.
-Address signs are an optional service available for a $40 fee.
+The electronic form for requesting an address can be downloaded from the link below:

 The content on this page was last updated December 7 2023 at 7:12 AM